dinoperovic/django-salesman/docs/checkout_and_payment.rst

 .. raw:: html

     <h3>1.
-Create order model</h3>
+Create swappable order model</h3>

-In this example we don't modify the Order model, but you can if you want to.
+It is recommended to configure and setup all Salesman models as swappable even if it's not necessary at the beginning.
+This will future-proof your application in case you wish to add it later.
+This has to be done before the initial migrations are created.
+See :ref:`swappable_models`.

 .. literalinclude:: /../example/shop/models/order.py